ck-zhang/px/docs/legacy/quickstart.md

 - `px lock upgrade` rewrites the lock to schema v2 (graph nodes/targets/ artifacts) while leaving the v1 dependency block in place for tooling that still expects it.
 Rerunning is safe and only updates timestamps.
-- `px install` keeps writing v1 by default, so it is fine to mix lock versions across branches. `px lock diff`, `px install --frozen`, and `px tidy` accept both formats and compare the normalized dependency graph.
+- `px sync` keeps writing v1 by default, so it is fine to mix lock versions across branches. `px lock diff`, `px sync --frozen`, and `px tidy` accept both formats and compare the normalized dependency graph.

 ## 9. Migrate an existing project